lsickert/epistemic-cluedo/docs/cluedo.md

 * While a player is allowed to choose any character and weapon in a *suggestion*, they can only suggest the room they are currently in.

 ### Limitations

 Since modelling the full game of Cluedo is quite computationally expensive and would require significant development efforts, there are a number of limitations we will be making for our implementation, which are explained below:

 * Players will only make an accusations once they are certain about the contents of the goal deck.
 While it might be possible to model premature accusations with a certain risk and probability factor, this would be too complex to implement for now.
-We assume the players within the model are perfect logicians.
+We assume the (automatic) players within the model are perfect logicians.

 * Players will correctly remember all suggestions and actions made by other players.
 With human players it might happen that a player incorrectly notes down or forgets a suggestion another player makes, this would significantly complicate the underlying epistemic logic formulas, which is why we will not model this possibility.